The Poisson bracket invariant on surfaces: Short survey of Polterovich's conjecture

 which readily implies

-Loosely speaking, they achieved this by noticing that it is possible to bound $\int_M P_{\F,\G} \, \omega$ from below in terms of the numbers of intersection points of the level sets of the functions from $\F$ and $\mathcal{G}$, and that these numbers are themselves universally bounded from below.
+Loosely speaking, they achieved this by noticing that it is possible to bound $\int_M P_{\F,\GG} \, \omega$ from below in terms of the numbers of intersection points of the level sets of the functions from $\F$ and $\mathcal{G}$, and that these numbers are themselves universally bounded from below.
 For comparison with the methods of the present paper, it is worth mentioning that their proof of the inequality in the case of only one open cover $\U$ also requires to establish estimates on pairs of open covers.
-More recently, Shi and Lu \cite{SL} adapted the arguments in \cite{BLT} to find a sufficient and necessary condition for an open cover by (not necessarily displaceable) discs in general position $\U$ on any closed symplectic surface to have nonvanishing $pb$ invariant: namely, no two discs from $\U$ should suffice to cover $M$.
-In other terms, any minimal subcover $\U' \subset \U$ should have confined stars (the stars begin, by minimality, essential discs to the subcover).\footnote{We pointed out on multiple occasions that this condition is necessary.
-In the case of surfaces of genus $g \ge 1$, the condition is automatically satisfied, since such surfaces have Lusternik-Schnirelmann category $3$; \cref{pb_thm} therefore implicitly establishes the sufficiency of this condition when $g \ge 1$.
-The sufficiency of the condition is thus most interesting in the case of the sphere, for which it nicely generalizes and simplifies our $3$-localization assumption.} They moreover prove that, when this condition is satisfied, the weak Poisson bracket conjecture is valid, with
+More recently, Shi and Lu \cite{SL} adapted the arguments in \cite{BLT} to find a sufficient and necessary condition for an open cover by (not necessarily displaceable) discs in general position $\U$ on any closed symplectic surface to have nonvanishing $pb$ invariant: No two discs from $\U$ should suffice to cover $M$.\footnote{We pointed out on multiple occasions that this condition is necessary.
+In the case of surfaces of genus $g \ge 1$, the condition is automatically satisfied, since such surfaces have Lusternik-Schnirelmann category $3$; \Cref{cor_pb_thm} therefore implicitly establishes the sufficiency of this condition when $g \ge 1$.
+The sufficiency of the condition is thus most interesting in the case of the sphere, for which it nicely generalizes and simplifies our $3$-localization or confined star assumptions.} They moreover proved that, when this condition is satisfied, the weak Poisson bracket conjecture is valid, with